v3u-P2-P5/Vertical_3_Ultra/README.md

 ## 4. Quick Start (60 seconds)

-> **Prerequisites:** Two AI agent instances.
-Agent A can be a free/local model (Gemini 3 Fast, for example, generally works well).
+> **Prerequisites:** Two AI agent instances:

+Agent A can be a free/local model (Gemini 3 Fast, for example, generally works well.
+You can also experiment with smaller models if you like)
 Agent B benefits from a frontier model.
+(But you can also try with free/local ones to see what happens)

+After you get used to the 2 agents' interaction, you can add more executors, and keep one translator

 **Step 1 — Give both agents access to the grammar file:**
 ```